Making Carleton Accessible to Middle Income Families

-The applications for this scholarship will be considered in late March and early April.
-At that time Finalists and alternates will be announced before April 15.
-Applications will be reviewed by the Admissions Committee.
+Applications for both scholarships will be considered in late March and early April.
+Finalists and alternates will be announced before April 15.
+The Admissions Committee will review applications.
 Recommendations of the recipients will be made to and approved by the Dean of Admissions.
 If appropriate, alternates will be named as finalists by May 1.

-Five(5) scholarships will be awarded in each incoming class.
-Each award will be for $10,000 per year.
-The scholarship will continue for 3 subsequent years assuming the student is making satisfactory academic progress.
-Each scholarship will have three components as follows:
+Scholarships are awarded for each incoming class.
+Both scholarships will award $10,000 per year.
+The scholarship will continue for three subsequent years provided the scholarship recipient is making satisfactory academic progress.
+The total award over the four years will be $40,000.
+Each scholarship will have three components, as follows:

 - $4,500 used to meet the student’s need;

 - $4,500 used to replace any loan awarded or used toward the family contribution and pay any balance owed;